ehsan1381/NLA_Bonous_Project/README.md

 In addition to these tests, the program is capable of detecting input errors, and certain exceptions of underflow and overflow. \
 This specific implementation is not loopless.
-This program could, theoretically, be written in a loopless fashion, yet since the algorithm is iterative in its nature, a loppless implementation would raise memory and CPU load of the program.
+This program could, theoretically, be written in a loopless fashion, yet since the algorithm is iterative in its nature, a loopless implementation would raise memory and CPU load of the program.